 From 1997 to 1999, researchers used gill nets to experimentally eradicate nonnative fish from two park waterbodies, which showed that fish eradication was feasible (Vredenburg 2004).
 In 2001, SEKI began to implement preliminary (experimental) restoration of MYLFs (NPS 2001).
 The primary goal was to assess the feasibility of SEKI staff using gill nets and electrofishers to eradicate nonnative fish from low- to moderate-use individual lakes having short associated streams.
 The purpose of the program was to restore aquatic habitat for native species, with an emphasis on improving the status of imperiled MYLFs.
-From 2001-2013, SEKI removed nearly 50,201 fish from targeted lakes and streams (Figure 2 in Chapter 1; also NPS 2015A).
-By 2015, fish were fully eradicated from 15 lakes and nearly eradicated from 10 lakes, which are expected for completion by 2017.
+From 2001 to 2012, SEKI removed nearly 48,000 fish from targeted lakes and streams (Figure 2; NPS 2012A, NPS unpublished data).
+By 2012, fish were fully eradicated from 10 lakes and nearly eradicated from nine lakes.
+The final 5 waterbodies previously approved for nonnative fish eradication (NPS 2001, 2009A) were initiated in 2012.

 In nine of the lakes eradicated of fish, MYLFs remained disease-free three years after trout removal.
-Average tadpole density in these nine lakes increased by 13-fold (from 0.8 to 10.1 per 10 m of shoreline; P = 0.008), while average frog density increased by 14-fold (from 0.8 to 11.1 per 10 m of shoreline; P = 0.004) (Figure 3 in Chapter 1; also NPS 2011A).
+Average tadpole density in these nine lakes increased by 13-fold (from 0.8 to 10.1 per 10 m of shoreline; P = 0.008), while average frog density increased by 14-fold (from 0.8 to 11.1 per 10 m of shoreline; ; P = 0.004) (Figure 3).
 One lake showed an overall 49-fold increase from 0.9 to 43.9 individuals per 10 m of shoreline (NPS 2011A).
 Several of these MYLF populations are now among the largest in the entire range of MYLFs.

 To test the mechanism driving the increases in restored MYLF populations, a study compared the change in MYLF density between 1997 and 2005 in 22 fishless control lakes in SEKI and three trout removal lakes, including two of the SEKI restoration lakes and one lake adjacent to the SEKI boundary in the Inyo National Forest (Knapp et al. 2007).
-The average change in tadpole density in the control lakes and trout removal lakes was +2.3-fold and +35.2-fold, respectively (P=0.025), while the average change in frog density in the control lakes and trout removal lakes was +0.4-fold and +24.9-fold, respectively (P=0.004).
+The average change in tadpole density in the control lakes and trout removal lakes was +2.3-fold and +35.2-fold, respectively (P = 0.025), while the average change in frog density in the control lakes and trout removal lakes was +0.4-fold and +24.9-fold, respectively (P =0.0004).
 Thus, increases in MYLF frog numbers in trout removal lakes result from fish eradication rather than regionally favorable conditions for population growth.
 These results show that eradicating nonnative trout is highly beneficial to MYLFs.